 I had another interesting day in Athens.
-While searching for a restaurant, I stumbled into Monastiraki neighborhood again – THE place to watch people, and observe the epitome of Greek diversity and inclusiveness!
+While searching for a restaurant, I stumbled into Monastiraki Square again.
+Monastiraki Square is THE place in Athens to watch people and observe the epitome of Greek diversity and inclusiveness!

 People

-While eating lunch at an outdoor café, I saw – all body sizes, shapes, colors, homeless, subtle and not so subtle butt watchers, nose pickers, young, old, middle-aged, beggars, artists, grouchy babies, drug addicts, street kids, super jocks, couples quarreling and in love, leg and foot shakers, police in riot gear eating lunch, elegant Greek locals, college kids, sorority girls, gypsies, tourist families with eye-rolling teenagers, rich ladies with small fluffy dogs, foreign immigrants and refugees, harried food servers and cooks, Orthodox priests, robust New Yorkers (?), all color of hair in the rainbow, skin-tight shorts and miniskirts, jealous husbands and those with roving eyes, pigeons fighting over scraps, flirts, motorcycles where they shouldn’t be, and stray cats!
-Even with smaller street crowds during August break, a time when most Athenians head to the islands, it was mind-boggling!
+While enjoying lunch at an outdoor café, I saw – all body sizes, shapes, colors, homeless people, subtle and not so subtle butt watchers, nose pickers, young, old, and middle-aged, beggars, artists, grouchy babies, drug addicts, street kids, super jocks, couples quarreling and in love, leg and foot shakers, police in riot gear eating lunch, elegant Greek locals, college kids, sorority girls, gypsies, naughty children, tourist families with eye-rolling teenagers, rich ladies with small fluffy dogs, impoverished foreign immigrants and refugees, harried food servers and cooks, Orthodox priests, robust New Yorkers (?), all color of hair in the rainbow, skin-tight shorts and miniskirts, jealous husbands and those with roving eyes, pigeons fighting over scraps, flirts, noisy motorcycles invading areas where they shouldn’t be, and stray dogs and cats!
+It was mind-boggling – even with smaller street crowds during August break – when many Athenians try to escape hordes of unruly tourists and the oppressive summer heat by heading to secluded Greek islands!

-Wish I’d been able to capture some of the incredible faces in the crowd – but that would take a more skilled photographer with a powerful zoom lens.
-It’s awkward photographing strangers, and could potentially turn into an unpleasant situation.
-Just the same…
+Wish I’d captured some of the incredible faces in the crowd – but that would take a more skilled photographer with a powerful zoom lens.
+It’s awkward photographing strangers, and could potentially turn into an unpleasant situation, but just the same…

-As an astonished observer trying to be inconspicuous, I sat quietly blending with the crowd, wondering how I fit into the landscape?
-International travel out of your comfort zone in an unfamiliar environment is humbling, and at the same time, indescribably energizing!
+An astonished observer, I tried to be inconspicuous, I sat quietly trying to blend with the crowd, wondering how I fit into the landscape and who was watching me :o)?
+International travel out of your comfort zone in an unfamiliar environment is humbling, and at the same time, indescribably exciting and energizing!

 _____________